Embark on a Career in Caring

 Best of all, this is the perfect program for students who enter college unsure of a career path but know they want to do something in a health field.
 With 36 elective credits within the major, students can select courses to tailor their preparation for their health career of choice.

 Faculty in the Health Sciences program have diverse backgrounds in exercise science, sports medicine, biology, nutrition and anthropology.
 These backgrounds allow them to provide excellent instruction to support the learning of foundational science knowledge and vital communication skills that contribute to patient care.

 A Health Sciences major gives you many options to pursue areas of interest.
-In introductory courses, professionals from different health professions will come in to talk to give you an inside look at different career paths.
+In introductory courses, practitioners from different health-related fields will come in to give you an inside look at different Health Sciences career paths.
 There is also a strong connection to the Office of Career Planning within this major, and you’ll also have access to faculty advisors for all four years of your undergraduate degree.